Back to California

 Plain English Breakdown

-The bill summary and digest do not provide specific details on how fare systems will be integrated or what constitutes a 'major, publicly attended event'.
+The bill summary and digest do not provide specific details on how fare systems will be integrated or what qualifies as a 'major, publicly attended' event.

-This legislation requires public agencies receiving funding under the State Rail Assistance Program to create special event service plans for major events, integrate fare systems between intercity rail operators and regional rail operators by July 1, 2027, and provide additional services during these events.
+This law requires rail agencies receiving funding under the State Rail Assistance Program to create special event service plans for smoother travel during events, including fare system integration by July 1, 2027.

 What This Bill Does

-• Requires regional rail operators operating within an intercity rail corridor to integrate their fare systems with those of the intercity rail operator by July 1, 2027.
+• Requires regional rail operators operating within an intercity rail corridor to ensure their fare systems are fully integrated with those of the intercity rail operator by July 1, 2027.

 Who It Names or Affects

-• Public agencies receiving funding under the State Rail Assistance Program
+• Public agencies responsible for commuter rail services with transfer stations receiving funding under the State Rail Assistance Program.

 Terms To Know